Simsen3142/EasyVision/opencv/sources/doc/tutorials/gpu/gpu-basics-similarity/gpu_basics_similarity.markdown

 Result and conclusion
 ---------------------

-On an Intel P8700 laptop CPU paired with a low end NVidia GT220M, here are the performance numbers:
+On an Intel P8700 laptop CPU paired with a low end NVIDIA GT220M, here are the performance numbers:
 @code
 Time of PSNR CPU (averaged for 10 runs): 41.4122 milliseconds.
 With result of: 19.2506 Time of PSNR GPU (averaged for 10 runs): 158.977 milliseconds.
 With result of: 19.2506